Skip to main content

 Course overview

-This 2-year course brings together 2 cohorts of students: 1 based at Camberwell College of Arts, University of the Arts London (UAL) in the UK and the other at Kyoto Institute of Technology (KIT) in Japan.
-Each cohort will study in-person at the partnering university for a certain period of their course.
+This 2-year course brings together 2 cohorts of students: one based at Camberwell College of Arts, University of the Arts London (UAL) in the UK and the other at Kyoto Institute of Technology (KIT) in Japan.
+Each cohort will study in-person at the partnering university during the first year of study.

 UAL and KIT bring complementary strengths in the arts and in science, technology, and engineering to the course.
-You’ll explore different methods of interacting, collaborating and making.
+You will explore different methods of interacting, collaborating, and making across disciplines and cultures and develop responses to the course’s core questions:

-• How can we interpret shared global challenges in distinct locations and address them practically and/or speculatively together?
+• How can we collaboratively interpret shared global challenges in distinct locations and address their hyperlocal conditions practically and/or speculatively?

-• How can relationality and communication principles, empathy and inventiveness help bridge cultures and enable collaborative process?
+• How can relationality and communication principles, empathy and inventiveness help bridge cultures and enable collaborative processes?

-• How can we develop design prototyping, mapping and visualisation as non-textual languages for sharing and iterating ideas and interventions in global challenges?
+• How can visualisation, mapping and prototyping serve as non-textual languages for sharing and iterating responses to complex global ecosystems?

-• How can practice expand its reach beyond the creative industries, in trans-disciplinary, cross-sectoral responses to societal challenges?
+• How can design practice expand beyond the creative industries to support trans-disciplinary, cross-sectoral responses to societal and ecological challenges?

 What to expect

-• Dual location: As a student on the course, you’ll spend time in both London and Kyoto.
-Please, consult with course staff before you make your travel arrangements.
+• Dual location: As a student on the course, you will spend time in both London and Kyoto.
+Please consult with course staff before you make your travel arrangements.

-• A collaborative approach: All learning on the course is collaborative including your major design project.
-You’ll collaborate with your fellow students in cross-cultural teams and work with external parties on live and speculative projects.
+• A collaborative approach: All learning on the course is collaborative, including your major design project.
+You will collaborate with your fellow students in cross-cultural teams and work with external parties on live and speculative projects.

-• Multi and trans-disciplinarity: Students come from a wide range of design and non-design backgrounds including fields such as the sciences, engineering and humanities and co-create shared understandings of problems and approaches.
+• Multi and transdisciplinarity: Students come from a wide range of design and non-design backgrounds including fields such as the sciences, engineering and humanities, co-creating shared understandings of challenges and approaches through transdisciplinary knowledges and lived experiences.

-• The design process: This will be used as a meeting point and shared working language between different skills and viewpoints.
+• The design process: Visualisation, mapping and prototyping will be used as a meeting point and shared working language between different skills and viewpoints.

 • Teaching: The course is led and assessed by staff teaching teams at UAL and KIT.